Now candidate nominations have closed, it's time to do your research - but first: check which electorate you're in!

 Physical control:

-For low numbers the best control method is to grub the plant out, removing soil from the roots and leaving the plant to rot.
+For low numbers, the best control method is to grub the plant out, remove soil from the roots and leave the plant to rot.

 Chemical control: